notoriousbdg/vrops-dashboard-rightsizing_details/README.md

 ## Support

-This dashboard requires vRealize Operation 8.0 or 8.1 Advanced or Enterprise edition.
+This dashboard requires vRealize Operation 8.0 or 8.1 Advanced or Enterprise edition or vRealize Operations Cloud.

 Please open an [issue](https://github.com/notoriousbdg/vrops-dashboard-rightsizing_details/issues) for feedback.